leopauly/Deep-Learning/Caffe/Classification Example 1/README.md

 4. Down the folder "Classification Example 1" and place it in /path/to/caffe <br>

 For training:
-1. run the script example_train_test.py using the command: <br>
+Run the script example_train_test.py using the command: <br>
 $ python example_train_test.py <br>

 For testing:
-1. ../build/tools/caffe test -model ./example_train_test.prototxt -weights ./logdir/dnn_iter_200000.caffemodel -iterations 100 <br>
+../build/tools/caffe test -model ./example_train_test.prototxt -weights ./logdir/dnn_iter_200000.caffemodel -iterations 100 <br>

 For deploying, <br>
-1. run the script example_deploy.py using the command: <br>
+Run the script example_deploy.py using the command: <br>
 $ python example_train_test.py  (you may specify the image to use inside the python scipt) <br>